Loreinator/Shuffle-Move/README.md

 	- Readme is now a *.md format.
 Thanks to /u/Manitary
 	- Updated Build Process
 	- Update Checker is now invoked in a separate thread and will no longer block GUI responsiveness
+	- Stage data for main mobile stages have been corrected
+	- Effect activation rates and effects have been updated for 3DS
+	- Added a "Links" menu, with links for the latest release and the subreddit
 * **v0.3.49 – 2016-03-29**
 	- Express entry is now more logically consistent, including the freeze paint.
 	- Removed 3DS glitch code (fixed in game).